INSIGHT

 These clarifications align with the purpose of the current disclosure regime and largely address industry and regulated entities' concerns with the current protected information regime.

-The changes (in particular the introduction of new section 43F) will ensure that entities can share protected information in the ordinary course of operating their asset(s) and their business, such as when engaging service providers or engaging in M&A activity (common circumstances where we have seen the current regime cause issues).
+The changes (in particular the introduction of new section 43F) ensure that entities can share protected information in the ordinary course of operating their asset(s) and their business, such as when engaging service providers or engaging in M&A activity (common circumstances where we have seen the current regime cause issues).

 Government oversight of the Risk Management Program obligations